3benbox/nightly-performance/README.md

 kubectl apply -k ./dev-hermetic-amd
 ```

+The script that does all the work is located at `./bases/nightly-performance/nightly-performance.sh`.
+It is run as a cronjob in the kustomization.

 ## Limitations

 There are 2 secrets required for the tests to send a Grafana annotation and Discord message.